lifemapper/lifemapper.github.io/_coll-workflow/rad-flow.md

 ## Multi-species Analyses

-A typical Biotaphy workflow to analyze multi-species data is more complex and flexible.
+A typical BiotaPhy workflow to analyze multi-species data is more complex and flexible.
 Some or all analysis steps can be executed.
-In Biotaphy, multi-species analysis inputs may start with:
+In BiotaPhy, multi-species analysis inputs may start with:

  * Species layers.
 These layers can be raster or vector format, and can be predicted (i.e. SDM output projections) or other types of distribution